DanHefrman/test/Resource-Hub-Mark_II/experimental/Overflow/articles-to-base-topics-off-of/00-other-blog-site/_posts/2013-04-11-workflow-with-yeoman-grunt-and-bower.md

 This single command will help you to make your app ready for production, means this will compile the scripts, concat all the jsfiles and minify.
 More over before saying production ready this will run the tests and jshint to make sure everything works fine and follow the standard.
 According to [jeol on software](http://www.joelonsoftware.com/articles/fog0000000043.html) you should be able to build in a single command and this will help you to achieve that.

 You can customize the gruntfile according to your needs.
-That's all about my workflow on javascript projects.
+That’s all about my workflow on javascript projects.

 Hope you enjoyed reading.
 If you find any errata in this post, Ping me.
 I am happy to fix those.
 Thanks for reading.